maticproj/UV-Vis-analysis/README.md

 6. The results will be saved to a new Excel file named 'output_YYYYMMDD.xlsx' in the project directory.

 ## Citation
+If you use this package as part of a scholarly publication, please consider citing the method paper.
 Manuscript under review.